 Roman chamomile is another essential oil that helps to battle depression and anxiety.
 Most people are familiar with chamomile tea which you can drink to help you sleep and relax.
 Chamomile is one of the best medicinal herbs to fight stress because of its soothing qualities.

-Another essential oil that is often used to fight depression is ylang ylang which is known to have immediate positive effects on a person’s mood.
-Research shows that this herb can help release negative emotions such as anger, low self-esteem and jealousy.
-It can also help reduce heart rate, blood pressure and breathing rate to promote a feeling of calm.
+Another essential oil for depression is ylang ylang which is known to have immediate positive effects on a person’s mood.
+Research shows that this herb can help release negative emotions such as anger, low self-esteem, and jealousy.
+It can also help reduce heart rate, blood pressure, and breathing rate to promote a feeling of calm.